neilsbak/Passnger/README.md

 ## Why?

 Managing your passwords is a pain.
-Many of us reuse the same password, or slight variations, for various accounts across multiple websites and services.
+Many of us reuse the same password, with slight variations, for various accounts across multiple websites and services.
 This leaves our accounts vulnerable.
-You could use a password manager service, but since your passwords are so sensitive, you really have to trust these services.
+There are commercial password manager services, but sharing your passwords with a 3rd party seems risky.

 ## Approach

-Just remember one password (and never write it down).
-Then when you want a new password for an account, enter some info about the account and the App will combine the master password with the account info and derive a password from a cryptographic hash.
+You will just have to remember one password (and never write it down).
+To generate a new password for an account, enter the URL and username of the account, and the App will combine this info with your master password to derive a new password from a cryptographic hash.

 ## Secure Storage

-This app closely guards you passwords - besides iCloud Keychain, your passwords always remain on your device and are stored encryped by the app and by the Keychain.
-The app considers your master password(s) as too senstitive to be synced across devices, so it is excluded from iCloud keychain and you will need to reenter you master password for any new devices that you use.
+The app will closely guard your passwords.
+Your master password is used to encrypt passwords before they are stored in the secure keychain.
+Your encrypted passwords are synced  across your devices via iCloud Keychain.
+As a security measure, the master passwords are not synced, and you will need to reenter you master password on any new device in order to decrypt a password.
 This App has no 3rd party dependencies and there is absolutely no tracking of any kind.

 ## Tech